• Skip to primary navigation

 • Lots of bittersweet chocolate chunks add earthy flavor.
 I prefer dark chocolate with at least 70% cacao mass, and I like to chop up my own chocolate.
 But feel free to use any chocolate bars, wafers, or chips that you love.
 Dark milk chocolate or good-quality white chocolate, or any combination thereof, will also work beautifully.

 • Nuts of your choice make these extra chonky.
 Here I used toasted hazelnuts to complement the hazelnut oil, but toasted pecans are the classic choice.
-Or omit the nuts altogether for nut-free blondies.
+Or omit the nuts altogether if you prefer.

 This recipe could hardly be simpler to make in under an hour.
 It makes an 8-inch pan of blondies, serving 12.